cerebral/cerebral/docs/introduction/signals.md

 ]
 ```

 Objects in sequences are treated as conditional execution and it is the action in front of it, _actions.getUser_ in this case, that chooses what path of execution to take.
-Since we only want to set the user on a success, let us move them up there:
+Since we only want to set the user on a success, let us refactor a bit:

 ```js
 import * as actions from './actions'